Embedding Columns

 Rate Limits

-For more information, please see the rate limit policies for your specific LLM provider.
+For more information, please see the rate limit policies for your specific embedding model provider.

 Privacy and Security

-Census only sends your prompt to the LLM provider.
-If your prompt includes specific dataset columns via liquid templates, these columns will be included as part of the prompt sent to the LLM provider.
-No other data is shared with the LLM.
+Census only sends your input prompt to the embedding model provider.
+If your input includes specific dataset columns via liquid templates, these columns will be included as part of the input sent to the embedding model provider.
+No other data is shared with the embedding model.

-Data sent via Census to the LLM provider is not used for training models.
-For more information, please refer each LLM provider's data usage policies.
+Data sent via Census to the embedding model provider is not used for training models.
+For more information, please refer each embedding model provider's data usage policies.

-All requests made to the LLM provider are made through secure HTTPS channels, and only successful responses are saved to your dataset.
+All requests made to the embedding model provider are made through secure HTTPS channels, and only successful responses are saved to your dataset.

 Last updated